baril / sqlout

 README

-Sqlout is a very simple MySQL driver for Laravel Scout.
+Sqlout is a MySQL driver for Laravel Scout.
 It indexes the data into a dedicated table of the MySQL database, and uses a fulltext index to search.
 It is meant for small-sized projects, for which bigger solutions such as ElasticSearch would be an overkill.

-Sqlout is different than Scout 9's native Database
+Sqlout is different than Scout's native Database

 engine because it indexes